janswist/mcp-dexscreener/README.md

 # Dexscreener MCP server

-Basic MCP server for Dexscreener API based on their documentatio (as of April 4th 2025): https://docs.dexscreener.com/api/reference
+Basic MCP server for Dexscreener API based on their documentation (as of April 4th 2025): https://docs.dexscreener.com/api/reference

 # Running the app